joaoreider/joaoreider/README.md

 ## Hi there 👋!
 I'm João Paulo

+- 🎓 I study control engineering at the Federal University of Bahia
 - 🌱 I’m currently learning Python and its web framework (Django).
 I intend to become a backend developer
 - 📫 How to reach me: joaopauloj405@gmail.com
 - 😄 Pronouns: He/his